Langhere/testpush/README.md

 # This Open Source For Learn Git Push
-Open Sc for CECOT learning Git Push, they didn't git before
+Open Sc for CECOT and someone need learning Git Push